SAIKIRANN226/AWS_DevOps_Notes/Shellscript/Session-12.md

 ### Why we use SSH authentication ?
-We want to connect to the github account to push the code right ? and we used SSH based auth, Because we work with multiple github accounts, so for every account logging with username and password is not a good practice, so we prefer to use "ssh based authentication".
+We want to connect to the github account to push the code right ? and we used SSH based auth, Because we work with multiple github accounts, so for every account logging with username and password is not a good practice, so we prefer to use "ssh based authentication"
-- First generate a new key-pair (or) use existing key-pair, **ssh-keygen -f <file_name>** press enter two times, Public-key will be with .pub extension, you need to give .pem extension manually for Private-key, To enable extension go to "file explorer options" in control panel/view/unhide extensions for known file types.
+- First generate a new key-pair (or) use existing key-pair, "ssh-keygen -f <file_name>" press enter two times, Public-key will be with .pub extension, you need to give .pem extension manually for Private-key, To enable extension go to "File Explorer Options" in control panel/view/unhide extensions for known file types.
-- Cat Public-key, copy the code and go to the github settings /SSH and GPG Keys/New SSH key/give any name and paste without any gaps.
+- Cat Public-key, copy the code and go to the github settings/SSH and GPG Keys/New SSH key/give any name and paste without any gaps.
-- Keep your Private-key in ".ssh" folder, if it is not created you have to create it in user directory like "C:/Users/saikiran/.ssh"
+- Keep your Private-key in ".ssh" folder, if it is not created you have to create the .ssh folder in user directory like "C:/Users/saikiran/.ssh"
-- Create a config file with no extension in .ssh folder, in this config file keep the config syntax and give the correct location of your Private-key and also we can add multiple github accounts here.
+- Create a config file with NO extension in .ssh folder, in this config file keep the config syntax and give the correct location of your Private-key and also we can add multiple github accounts here.
 Below is the config syntax i have given for my created Private-key.